What Does a Condo Home Warranty Cover?

 | Optional Add-ons | Wine coolers, standalone freezers, additional refrigerators |

 Coverage tiers typically range from basic (appliances or systems only) to comprehensive combo plans that bundle both.
 Most providers also offer a menu of optional add-ons for less common items.
+Learn more about the different home warranty options available before you commit.

 How Condo Coverage Differs From Single-Family Home Warranties

-In a single-family home, you're responsible for everything — the roof, foundation, exterior walls, driveway, and every system inside.
+In a single-family home, you're responsible for everything (the roof, foundation, exterior walls, driveway, and every system inside).
 That means single-family home warranties often have broader scopes.
 With a condo, your HOA handles the building shell, and your home warranty only needs to cover your unit's interior.

 Condo Home Warranty vs. HOA Master Policy